 Poha is a scrumptious, easy-to-make savory dish enjoyed as a goodful breakfast or a snack.
 Originally native to Maharashtra in Western India, poha is a light, fluffy dish made with flattened rice seasoned with onions, potatoes, and warming spices.
 The earthy turmeric gives it a bright yellow hue and the fresh green chilis add just the right amount of spice.

 My mom makes the best Kande Pohe in this world.
 My childhood memories are all about enjoying bowls after bowls of freshly made, steaming Poha on lazy Sunday mornings.
 I have been truly fortunate to have learned, tried, and tested my mom’s Maharashtrian Poha recipe, which I am happy to share with you all.

-Poha or Pohe, dried flattened rice; is a staple pantry ingredient in Indian kitchens.
-These gluten-free flakes are popular in India, used in making breakfast and snacks.
+Poha or Pohe (dried flattened rice) is a staple pantry ingredient in Indian kitchens.
+These gluten-free flakes are popular in India and used in making breakfast and snacks.

-Poha is easily available at any Indian grocery store.
-You will find a couple of varieties of poha (thick, thin, red).
-Be sure to pick the thick white poha for this recipe as the thin flakes can get mushy after rinsing with water.
+Poha is available at Indian grocery stores and is sold in a few varieties - thick, thin, red, etc. Be sure to pick the thick white poha for this recipe as the thin flakes can get mushy after rinsing with water.

 Being a Marathi Mulgi from Maharashtra, I prefer my simple and humble Kande Pohe.
 In fact, for every Marathi Mulgi, Pohe signifies a lot more than just a meal.
 In the olden days, a piping hot bowl of Kande Pohe accompanied by a steaming cup of ginger chai helped in forging many lasting matrimonial alliances.
 According to popular belief, a bride-to-be cooking up lip-smacking Kande Pohe would rule her kitchen.

 Tips for making moist and soft poha